 (Daniel grew up in East Asia and studied at Texas A&M University where he got his degree in Marketing)

 The MK2MK internship was invaluable to me.
 I not only built new life-long friends and had a great time, but also became a much more equipped leader and mentor.
 By leading a small group and giving talks, my confidence in public speaking and leading others exponentially increased.
 These lessons and skills have transferred into every aspect of my current life.
 I am deeply grateful for the experience that MK2MK has and is giving me and hope to continue to be involved with them in the future.

 (Jeremy grew up in East Asia and is a student at University of Hawaii as well as a professional photographer.
 Summer 2011 he was an intern with Relevant magazine).

 Internship was a growing experience for me.
 It was here that I learned where my strengths are as a leader, and how to best utilize them.
 It gave me both an opportunity to grow into my voice and leadership style, as well as a loving Christ centered community who stood with me in my weakness and strength.
 Who I am now is very different from who I was starting college, and MK2MK’s internship played a very important role in my development!

-(Jon grew up in the Philippines and is a senior at UC Davis where he also works as an RA).
+(Jon grew up in the Philippines and works on staff with MK2MK).

 Although I cannot say at this time that the internship with MK2MK was particularly beneficial to me in the broader scope of my career, I do think it came at a time in my life when I was making some big decisions.
 The internship really helped me to see my life in the broader scope of eternity and helped me to ask some tough questions about what my life will mean.
 By then end of the time in Ethiopia I remember praying okay I will go where ever you want me to go, so that when I returned to the US I was able to leave for China two weeks later without thinking twice about it.
 All in all I think MK2MK taught me that I can depend on God to take care of me no matter what.